-Consolidation of previous results obtained with COSMO 7, in terms of required steps to be followed.
-This task main deliverable will be a guide on reproducing similar results, using the same or a similar set of data for T2m and precipitation when the specific parameters calibrated in CALMO are used.
+Consolidation of previous results obtained with COSMO 7 in terms of required steps to be followed.
+A guide on the re-generation of the results, with the specific parameters calibrated in CALMO is the main deliverable of this task.
 Refinement and testing of the calibration method will be performed with COSMO-2.
-In addition the re-write of the Neelin et al, (2010) meta-model in a common programming language (e.g. Fortran) will be examined.